Threats to Reefs

 The good news is that some of these are stressors are manageable with hard work, care, and awareness.

 White Band Disease

-This is characterized by a white band of denuded skeleton around the base of coral or the middle of a branch of staghorn coral.
+This is characterized by a white band of denuded skeleton around the base or in the middle of a branch of staghorn coral or around the base of a branch on an elkhorn coral.
 Dying tissue sloughs off the skeleton toward the branch tips and the skeleton is gradually colonized by fine algae.
-First documented in 1977, the causal agents and natural transmission are still poorly understood, but it affects reefs throughout the tropical western Atlantic Ocean.
+First documented in 1977, the causal agent(s) and natural transmission are still poorly understood, but it has affected reefs throughout the tropical western Atlantic Ocean.

 Sea Urchin Die-Off